TheSerialiZator/BurpAndroidOneLiner/README.md

 # BurpAndroidOneLiner

-Instead of setting up a burp certificate on Android manually, here is a one liner for automating this process.
+Instead of setting up a burp certificate on Android manually which takes some time, here is a one liner for automating this process.

 # Installation
 ```